tharen/pynvel/pynvel/pynvel/docs/pynvel.rst

       -e , --equation     NVEL volume equation identifier.
       -v, --version       Report the installed version of PyNVEL and exit.
       --install_arcgis    Install the ArcGIS toolboxes in the user profile.
+      --treelist          Calculate volume for a treelist in a csv file.
+      --run-tests         Run test scripts and exit.

 Individual Tree Volume
 ^^^^^^^^^^^^^^^^^^^^^^